AirPods Pro vs. Galaxy Buds: Which wireless earbuds are the better buy?

-Apple's $249 AirPods Pro are among the best wireless earbuds you can buy, but Samsung is taking on the standard-bearer with the $200 Galaxy Buds Pro.
+Apple's $249 AirPods Pro are among the best wireless earbuds you can buy, but Samsung is taking on the standard-bearer with its $200 Galaxy Buds Pro.
 The Buds Pro have almost the same feature set as the AirPods Pro, with active noise canceling and spatial audio support.
-I've spent two weeks testing both these earbuds to weigh out the pros and cons of each.
+I've spent two weeks testing both these pairs of earbuds to weigh the pros and cons of each.

 The AirPods Pro are an excellent pair of wireless earbuds with ANC that work seamlessly with iOS and Apple devices.
 They support spatial audio (aka virtual surround sound) and have a longer-lasting battery with ANC than the Galaxy Buds Pro.
 Sound quality is balanced, but they don't have a universal equalizer to change the sound across all apps.
-You can use the AirPods Pro on Android, although you lose some features like spatial audio and quick switching.
+You can use the AirPods Pro with Android phones, although you lose some features like spatial audio and quick switching.
 Read our AirPods Pro review.

-When it comes to specs, the Galaxy Buds Pro are the most comparable of Samsung's earbuds to the AirPods Pro.
-They sound great, with a strong bass response, but the battery life doesn't last as long as the AirPods Pro when ANC is active.
-They also don't work as well on iPhones as, unlike earlier Galaxy Buds, these aren't supported in the Galaxy Wearable iOS app at the time of writing.
+When it comes to specs, the Galaxy Buds Pro are the most comparable of Samsung's earbud models to the AirPods Pro.
+They sound great, with a strong bass response, but the battery life doesn't last as long as the AirPods Pro's when ANC is active.
+They also don't work as well with iPhones as, unlike earlier Galaxy Buds, these aren't supported in the Galaxy Wearable iOS app at the time of writing.
 Read our Galaxy Buds Pro review.

 AirPods Pro are smaller, feel lighter in your ear

-Both are in-ear buds, but they have completely different designs.
+Both are in-ear earbuds, but they have completely different designs.
 The AirPods Pro have a clickable stem that sticks out of the ear and they only come in white.
-The Galaxy Buds Pro come in three colors (silver, black or purple) and have a round design with tap panels on the side and feel a bit heavier in your ear than the AirPods Pro.
+The Galaxy Buds Pro come in three colors (silver, black or purple) and have a round design with tap panels on the side, and feel a bit heavier in your ear than the AirPods Pro.

-Each pair of earbuds also come with interchangeable tips in small, medium or large.
-Fit will vary depending on your ear shape and size, but I've had issues with both earbuds staying in properly when working out or moving around a lot.
+Both pairs of earbuds come with interchangeable tips in small, medium or large.
+Fit will vary depending on your ear shape and size, but I've had trouble with both these models not staying in properly when I'm working out or moving around a lot.
 I've actually found the most secure fit with third-party foam tips for the AirPods Pro -- I use ones from Comply, but there are many other brands available.
 The Galaxy Bud Pro tips don't come with the wingtip locks found in previous models like the Galaxy Buds Plus that helped lock them securely in your ear.
 I haven't been able to find third-party tips for the Galaxy Buds Pro yet, but I'm looking forward to seeing if that will improve the fit.

 Read more: 11 awesome AirPods Pro tips to try right now